The contents of your wallet or purse can be very telling:

 • A traveler carrying foreign currency and a printed version of their itinerary may be headed somewhere with no mobile service and no ATMs.

-This year’s limited-edition certification card features intriguing underwater creatures threatened by human activities.
+The limited-edition certification card feature intriguing underwater creatures threatened by human activities.
 The cards are made from recycled plastic and designed to help you start a conversation about conservation.
 They’re also available in eCard format.

-It’s PADI AWARE’s 30th anniversary, so this year’s PADI AWARE Card needed to be extra special.
-After narrowing down the submissions, the AWARE team chose Jay Clue’s photo of Gaia, one of the most famous hammerhead sharks in Bimini, Bahamas.
+This limited-edition PADI AWARE certification card features Jay Clue’s photo of Gaia, one of the most famous hammerhead sharks in Bimini, Bahamas.
 Although his image is captivating and picturesque, the AWARE team is also hoping this card will start a conversation about shark conservation, and hammerheads specifically.
-For every PADI AWARE certification card that is purchased, USD $10 will be donated to the PADI AWARE foundation.
+For every PADI AWARE certification card that is purchased, USD $10 will be donated to the PADI AWARE Foundation™.
 Therefore, by opting for this epic hammerhead photo on the front of your cert card, you’ll be directly helping to save the ocean.

 Meet Jay Clue